1-1 Coaching Case Study - The Director…

 The title was there: Director.
 But the leadership presence wasn’t fully landing.

 Tensions with a senior colleague added to the challenge.
-While this leader brought clarity and ambition, the counterpart lacked self-esteem, creating misalignment and clashes.
-Externally, stakeholder relationships were strong.
-Internally, the influence and narrative weren’t yet being harnessed to shape culture and drive delivery from within.
+While this leader brought clarity and ambition, their counterpart lacked self-esteem, creating misalignment and clashes.
+Stakeholder relationships outside the organisation were strong, but inside, influence wasn’t yet being used to shape culture or steward delivery through others.

 The Turning Point